Basic Elements of Buddhist Education:

 In a word, no. I would say that the idea that the two should be in conflict reveals a lack of understanding of the nature of Buddhism.
 To explain why the very opposite is true it may be necessary to enquire into the assumption behind the question.
 It’s interesting to observe how many western ideas and attitudes have quietly slipped into Thai culture.
 Apart from the more obvious ones concerning dress and behaviour, there are others that have come in under the radar, and a number of those concern ethics and religion.
 Buddhists are increasingly looking at Buddhism with non-Buddhist eyes.

-This is a good example because in the west, religion and rationality have long been seen to occupy different spheres.
-This has led to the prejudice that to be good is to be a little bit stupid.
+to be good is to be a little bit stupid.
 The saintly person is by definition seen to be naïve in worldly matters.
 There are lots of jokes and stories around about kind people being taken advantage of by the cunning and unscrupulous.

 I don’t believe this coupling of goodness with a lack of intelligence is native to Buddhist cultures like Thailand.
 My suggestion is that it’s an import.
-One of the reasons for saying so is because if we look at the Pali word for goodness the term we find is kusala and the etymology of that word is intelligence.
-Built into the Buddhist’s view of life is the idea that goodness is intelligence, intelligence is goodness.
+One of the reasons for saying so is because if we look at the Pali word for

 Following on from that we can say that if a foolish person is said it be good we must object that he cannot be good in the sense that we mean.
 Similarly, if a person is considered intelligent but his conduct is not characterized by goodness, then it’s a false, counterfeit kind of intelligence.
 So what does ‘kusala’ or ‘goodness’ really mean?
 It is often said these days that all religions teach people to be good, and therefore they’re all basically the same.
 But that’s a lazy and superficial way of looking at things because it begs the question of what is goodness.
 Does everyone who uses this word mean the same thing?